 The second very important reason for the Post-Placement or Post-Adoption reports is to account to the placing agency and placing country about the child’s adjustment to his or her adoptive family.
 It is also necessary to provide to the placing country a thorough report about the adoption as an assessment measure for continuation of the international adoption program.
 Most placing agencies and placing countries require Post-Placement/Post-Adoption visits to occur between one and twelve months following placement, but some countries require visits until the child is 18 years old.
 Your post adoption reports are what keeps the doors open for future children to be adopted!

 How do we complete Post-Placement or Post-Adoption reports?

 Prior to travel or immediately upon returning home with your child, you will need to notify MAA, so that we can schedule and complete post placement/adoption visits in accordance with the schedule set forth by your placing agency and placing country.
-Your social worker will then contact you to schedule the first visit.
+MAA always requires a visit within the first 30 days of placement (per state and agency policy) to identify any potential issues and ensure that you and your child have started the bonding process.
 The newly adopted child should be present for all visits.
 Generally speaking, a minimum of three to a maximum of seven reports are required.
 Photos of the child and family must be submitted at the time of each report.